 Blueprinting is a process that we have developed to enhance each instrument that we work on to perform as the highest example of its make and model.
 Most instruments today are built in factories that use assembly lines to keep costs low.
 This can lead to oversight in the finish product and creating deviations from one instrument to the next.
 Our Blueprinting service puts the extra labor and time into an instrument to make it the best it can be as it was initially designed.

 What Do We Do?

 When an instrument comes to us for a Blueprinting, we chart your instrument from mouthpiece receiver to bell flare.
-Blueprinting is an Al-a-Carte service and not all procedures may not be needed on every horn.
+Blueprinting is an A-la-Carte service and not all procedures may not be needed on every horn.
 Different brands or manufactures have their strong points and blind spots.
-We have the experience to know what those are.
-The process is unique to each instrument that we see, and thus, the price depends on the work that is needed.
-Our technicians, Jim Becker & Jim Engele, will check all the things that may have been overlooked in the manufacturing process.
+We have the experience to know what they are.
+Our technicians will check all the things that may have been overlooked in the manufacturing process.
 Some of the things we correct are:

 - Roundness of the bell bow and crooks